4-6-0, American Locomotive Co., construction #42187, March 1907

 Since 1982, #1385 has visited many midwestern communities on good-will tours.
 In the summer of 1992, she operated on Wisconsin Central Ltd. and Wisconsin & Southern, pulling passenger excursions in Wausau and Milwaukee (Granville) and freight trains in Horicon.

-#1385 has been listed on the Wisconsin Register of Historic Places, and the National Register of Historic Places. #1385 is the only operable C&NW steam locomotive today, and one of only eight C&NW locomotives that have been preserved.
+#1385 has been listed on the Wisconsin Register of Historic Places, and the National Register of Historic Places. #1385 was the only operable C&NW steam locomotive for many years, and one of only eight C&NW locomotives that have been preserved.

-On July 1, 1998, #1385 came out of service in need of major repairs.
+On July 1, 1998, #1385 came out of service needing major repairs.
 After several years on the sidelines, repair work began in earnest in 2011 following the announcement of a $250,000 challenge grant from the Wagner Foundation of Lyons, WI.
 Progress updates are posted to the C&NW 1385 Steam Status webpage.
+This is the most extensive locomotive rebuild Mid-Continent has ever undertaken.
+To donate to this project visit Donations page.

 Like many of the midwest granger roads, the Chicago & North Western Railway was formed with the consolidation of smaller lines and quickly expanded.
 C&NW was organized in 1859 by joint acts of the Illinois and Wisconsin state legislatures to comprise a main trunk route running northwest from Chicago to Janesville, Wisconsin and on to Green Bay.
 In 1864, the pioneering Galena & Chicago Union was merged, and the C&NW was on its way to becoming a major link in the east-west transcontinental between Chicago and Council Bluffs, Iowa where it connected with the Union Pacific.